-Take the guesswork out of designing for color blindness and learn how to improve the accessibility of your websites in this tutorial by Clarissa Peterson, a Chicago-based designer who specializes in user experience and content strategy.
+Take the guesswork out of designing for color blindness and learn how to improve the accessibility of your websites in this tutorial.

 Clarissa Peterson: The colors you use on your website can cause problems for users who are color blind or those who have low vision.
 In this tutorial, you’ll learn what color blindness is, how it affects users, and how to choose different colors or other visual cues to distinguish information on the screen.